fetchai/agents-aea/CONTRIBUTING.md

 7. Follow our [coding rules](#rules).

-8. Run all tests and checks locally, as described in the [development guide](#dev), and ensure they pass.
+8. Run all tests and checks locally, as described in the [development guide][developing], and ensure they pass.
 This saves CI hours and ensures you only commit clean code.

 9. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).